quicwg/base-drafts/draft-ietf-quic-recovery.md

   received ACK frame may be larger due to late timers, reordering, or lost ACKs.

-loss_time:
+loss_times[kPacketNumberSpace]:
-: The time at which the next packet will be considered lost based on exceeding the reordering window in time.
-Only applies to the ApplicationData packet number space.
+: The time at which the next packet in that packet number space will be considered lost based on exceeding the reordering window in time.

 sent_packets[kPacketNumberSpace]:
 : An association of packet numbers in a packet number space to information